fez994/dentefederico/_posts/2020-4-10-Powerlifting and Machine Learning.md

 ## 1.1.
 Context

 The dataset that I used is a snapshot of the OpenPowerlifting Database as of April 2019.
 OepnPowerlifting is creating a public-domain archive of powerlifting history.
-Powerlifting is a sport in which competitors compete to lift the most weight for their class in three separate barbell lifts: Squat, bench and Deadlift.
+Powerlifting is a sport in which competitors compete to lift the most weight for their class in three separate barbell lifts: Squat, Bench and Deadlift.